-The ERC5 offers Ribbon Cuttings to Members, Non-Members and Civic Organizations in our Five Town community.
+The ERC5 offers Ribbon Cuttings to Members only in our Five Town community.
 We are pleased to participate in and publicize on our web site and social media any ribbon cuttings, grand openings and ground breakings.

 This is usually done in the event that a company or organization has recently opened, moved to a new location or expanded its current location.